VISIT OUR ART STORE ▶

 Before dipping the brush into Gum Arabic

-Then I let it dry.
+Then they let it dry.

 A few hours later—boom!
 The tip is crisp again!
 After rinsing, it holds its shape and works like new.

-It's a great way to retrain your bristles!
+It’s a great way to retrain bristles!

 After dipping the brush into Gum Arabic